-On behalf of our UC Santa Barbara community, I am so pleased to welcome you to the 2014-15 academic year.
-We are happy to have you with us on campus, and we appreciate all the intellectual and creative vitality you bring with you.
+On behalf of our UC Santa Barbara community, it brings me great joy to welcome our new and returning students to the 2015-16 academic year.
+We are thrilled to have you with us on campus, and we are excited to help nurture your academic strengths, encourage your personal growth, and inspire your creativity.

-As students, you are a most important part of our community of scholars, and we value your contributions and participation.
-You are our partners in advancing UC Santa Barbara’s stature as one of the world’s pre-eminent research universities.
-Just this month, our campus was ranked among the top ten public universities in the country by U.S. News & World Report.
-Five of our faculty members have won Nobel Prizes in recent years, and in 2009, a UCSB alumna was added to the distinguished roster of Nobel laureates.
+As students, you are the cornerstone of our campus community and our partners in advancing UC Santa Barbara’s stature as a preeminent world-class research university.
+Our campus continually earns top rankings in many national and international reports, in terms of our academic quality, diversity, and environmental sustainability.
+Just this month, our campus was once again ranked among the Top 10 public universities in the country by U.S. News & World Report.
+And last month, Times Higher Education published an article ranking UC Santa Barbara No. 7 worldwide for producing Nobel laureates in the 21st century.
+Six of our faculty members have won Nobel Prizes, and one of our alumnae is also among the distinguished roster of Nobel laureates.

-As our returning students already know, learning at UC Santa Barbara extends far beyond our classrooms, laboratories, and libraries.
+As our returning students already know, learning at UC Santa Barbara extends far beyond the classroom.
 We also learn a great deal from each other.
-We encourage you, our students — and all members of our academic community — to be full participants in the free and open exchange of ideas and viewpoints that characterizes our university.
+We encourage our students — and all members of our academic community — to be full participants in the free and open exchange of ideas and viewpoints that characterizes our university.
 We commit ourselves to upholding the values we cherish as an academic institution, and to fostering an atmosphere that is respectful, supportive, and welcoming to all.
 The diversity of our backgrounds, talents, and perspectives will continue to enrich us all as we live and learn together.

 There are countless ways for you to get involved and make connections with each other, such as through research and creative projects, student government, campus organizations, intercollegiate athletics and intramural sports, volunteer work in our community, and much more.
 I encourage you to take advantage of all that UC Santa Barbara has to offer during your time here.